b0tm0de/b0tm0de/README.md

 ### Hello, my name is Turgut,

 I am a self-taught developer and chess player; living in Istanbul, Turkey.
 I have a recipes blog at: [GizliTarif.com](https://www.gizlitarif.com)[^1] since 2011.
 My blog was suprisingly populer at first couple years (daily 8k - 12k users).
 Once upon a time, Google🤖 punished my SEO experiments badly.
-I have many experiments gone wrong 😅!
+I have many experiments gone wrong😅!

 My story started in 1995, there was a pitch black screen[^2].
 It was extraordinarily exciting for me the computer to understanding the "words" I typed on this black screen and responding to me.
 Today, I am still trying to communicate with computers by this "words" and still feeling very excited about it.